CKawara/Twisted-Toppings-Pizzeria/README.md

 Here's the live demo https://ckawara.github.io/Twisted-Toppings-Pizzeria/

 ## Design
-The site was designed using figma and can be viewes [here](https://www.figma.com/file/NxKd5DggDQ5fYMI6wak7F9/Twisted-Toppings?node-id=0%3A1)
+The site was designed using figma and can be viewed [here](https://www.figma.com/file/NxKd5DggDQ5fYMI6wak7F9/Twisted-Toppings?node-id=0%3A1)

 ## Setup and Installation
 1. Fork the repository